 Master's Landscape Design has been in business for over 20 years providing mulch and rock installation, as well as many other landscaping services, in Mt.
-Juliet, Lebanon, and Green Hill, TN.
+Juliet, Lebanon, and Hendersonville, TN.
 Let us tell you about the benefits our customers have seen from using our ground cover installation services.

 Benefits of Ground Cover Installation in Your Landscape Beds

 There are several practical benefits to ground cover such as mulch and rocks.

 First, ground cover prevents soil erosion.
 It protects the soil underneath from the rain and snow or from movement by other sources such as normal lawn use.
 It also helps soil retain moisture and stay nutrient-rich by covering it from the sun.
 Second, it insulates soil against temperature changes.
 This can help maintain the quality of the soil—but it also regulates the temperature of any plant roots or anything desirable growing in the soil in your yard.